Homecoming pranks are not fun for everyone

 Everyone likes to have fun and most of us agree we would rather see high school students planting plastic forks in a yard late at night rather than getting into major trouble.
 Sometimes, though, the students, and their parents, need to realize just how bothersome pranks can be to those who try to avoid homecoming havoc.

-On top of that, debris from both hits scattered across the neighborhood, leaving trash in the yards of people with no connection to homecoming week.
+Debris from those yards scatters across the neighborhood, leaving trash in the yards of people with no connection to homecoming week.
 (And if you have ever had to clean toilet paper from your lawn or home after early-morning dew sets in, you know it’s not that easy to remove.)

 Homecoming week is a time of fun and games but not everyone wants to play along, and they have that right.
 If pranksters plan to return to clean up their mess, that is a great gesture that makes the fun easier to enjoy.